intel/qpl/doc/source/documentation/introduction_docs/system_requirements.rst

 *************************

-Accelerator configuration can be performed with ``libaccel-config`` application.
-Such application can be founded here: https://github.com/intel/idxd-config.
+Intel® In-Memory Analytics Accelerator (Intel® IAA) devices can be configured with ``libaccel-config`` library (version 3.2 or higher), which can be found here: https://github.com/intel/idxd-config.

 For detailed instructions on configuration, refer to: